teamcg/backendcvgen/README.md

 -- Added Experience, Skills and education schema model <br>
 -- Currently working: Creating CV with cvname, updating the personal info, the personal statement and experience -array format- <br>

+Nov 18 <br>
+-- Successfully working experience fields, skills and education.
+All of them are pushed to theCV <br>

 Cheers! <br>

 -John Lois Frades <br>